rojamdev/MangoExtractor/README.md

 Two scripts to extract the messages from a large XML document, recieved from MangoApps after a company requested their message history.

 ## Requirements
-- Python 3.9.5 or later (earlier versions not teste, other versions of Python 3 will likely work)
+- Python 3.9.5 or later (earlier versions not tested, other versions of Python 3 will likely work)

 ## Usage
 - Clone the repository, or download the two python files and place them in a folder